-Throughout Week One, teachers will have ample time to begin working on their final projects and to meet with the Project Directors to discuss their ideas.
+Throughout Week One, teachers have time to begin working on their final projects and to meet with the Project Directors to discuss their ideas.

-The second week will focus on music and visual arts.
-We’ll explore a variety of musical forms and cultures, ranging from Arab maqam traditions to sung poetry of Central Asia to Algerian popular music and dance.
-We’ll also investigage the connection between American blues music and the Muslim call to prayer.
-The week includes a virtual curator-led tour of the Islamic collection at the Metropolitan Museum, followed by a hands-on workshop with the Met’s Educators.
-We will have the opportunity to view the work of and speak with two artists: Sierra Leonian finah and filmmaker Kewulay Kamara and Indo-Canadian singer/songwriter Kiran Ahluwalia.
-During the secod week, Summer scholar will be introduced to another City Lore pedagogical tool--object analysis--the use of personal object as part of studying a culture.
+The second week focuses on music and visual arts.
+We explore a variety of musical forms and cultures, ranging from Arab maqam traditions to sung poetry of Central Asia to Algerian popular music and dance.
+We also investigage the connection between American blues music and the Muslim call to prayer.
+The week includes a curator-led tour of the Islamic collection at the Metropolitan Museum, followed by a hands-on workshop with the Met’s educators.
+We meet with two guest artists, Sierra Leonian finah and filmmaker Kewulay Kamara and Indo-Canadian singer/songwriter Kiran Ahluwalia, and explore their work and how it relates to the themes of the institute.
+During the second week, Summer Scholar's are introduced to another City Lore pedagogical tool—object analysis—the use of personal object as part of studying a culture.

-Participants will continue to attend independent project meetings with the Institute Co-Directors and to work on their final projects during Week 2.
-Projects will be due by the last day of the Institute.
-We understand that Summer Scholars may wish to continue to refine their lesson plans beyond the Institute; however, a final draft for our purposes is due at the end of the Institute.
+Participants continue to attend independent project meetings with the Institute Co-Directors and to work on their final projects during Week 2.
+Projects are due by the last day of the institute.
+We understand that Summer Scholars may wish to continue to refine their lesson plans beyond the institute; however, a final draft for our purposes is due at the end of the program.